-The Company performed a quantitative assessment for the reporting units in the following table.
+The Company performed a quantitative assessment for each of the Company's reporting units, including Texas (Texas segment), East Retail (East segment) and Midwest Generation (East segment).
 The Company determined the fair value of these reporting units using primarily an income approach.
-Under the income approach, the Company estimated the fair value of the reporting units' invested capital exceeds its carrying value and, as such, the Company concluded that goodwill associated with the reporting units in the following table is not impaired as of December 31, 2019:
+Under the income approach, the Company estimated the fair value of each reporting unit's cash flow exceeded its carrying value and, as such, the Company concluded that goodwill associated with each of the reporting units was not impaired as of December 31, 2019.